 Potato & Root Clamps are built to preserve the roots or tubers until they are required for eating or processing into other products.
 That means we need to provide conditions that ensure the following:-

 Protection From Damp

-Roots should be dry with as. much soil removed from them as possible before being stored.
-They then need to be kept dry though the storage period.
+Roots should be dry with as much soil removed from them as possible before being stored.
+They then need to be kept dry throughout the storage period.
 Indoors this tends to be much easier but outdoors a shaped clamps that sheds water, covered with a layer of soil and straw helps a great deal.
 To stop humidity rising in the clamp a few chimneys were often added.
 These consisted of screws of straw that allowed the humidity to escape but rain not enter.
 If that sounds hard to achieve, it was.
 Building clamps was, and is, a very skilled affair.

 Frost damages the roots and damaged roots decay.
 It’s that simple.